Preventing violence is everyone's responsibility!

 In this 1.5 hour workshop, students develop skills to identify potentially violent situations and safely and effectively intervene to decrease instances of violence in the USF community and create a culture of collective support.
 During the workshop, students explore USF policy, signs and dynamics of power-based violence, barriers to intervening, and the 3D bystander intervention approach.
 Each session equips USF students with the tools and confidence to effectively intervene to decrease instances of interpersonal violence on campus.
 Learn how to step in and prevent violence, safely!
 Click here for ALL of our semester offerings and see below for Fall 2022 Bystander Intervention Training dates.

-By the end of the 1.5 hour Bystander Intervention training program, participants will be able to:
+Objectives: By the end of the 1.5 hour Bystander Intervention training, students will be able to:

 - Demonstrate the 3 D's (Direct, Distract, Delegate) to safely intervene in a potentially violent situation.